chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/reference/python/client.md

 **Arguments**:

 - `limit` - The maximum number of entries to return.
-Defaults to None.
+Defaults to 100.
 - `offset` - The number of entries to skip before returning.
 Defaults to None.